-Chris Wilkins did it again, yes he mananged to write yet another “must have” book for the retroscene.
+Chris Wilkins did it again, yes he managed to write yet another “must have” book for the retro scene.

 This time it is about the Commodore C64 and what it had on offer compared to its competitors, and maybe most of all it shows why the “breadbin” won the 8bit generation.

 The book started out as a Kickstarter project, and like many, if not all retro book projects so far it got funded in a very short period of time and that meant lots of freebies for the pledgers, more about these later on.

 The book version i opted for was the standard one (no hardback this time around either), i have no idea why i did that but i tend to click pledge a wee bit too quickly sometimes when it comes to “Amiga/C64” related stuff.

 The quality of the binding and cover is fine, smooth with embossed logos etc.

 In Pixels is one thick book, 260+ pages with games, music, interviews articles and so on which makes the book stand out from other c64 book projects.